-3. Enrichment analysis of DEGs
+3.3 Enrichment analysis of DEGs

 The DEGs were categorized by gene enrichment analysis, and the top 10 biological pathways of upregulated and downregulated DEGs in patients with DM, PM, or dysferlinopathy have been provided in Figure 3.
 The results revealed that 576 DEGs were upregulated in DM and were most abundant in the interferon alpha/beta signaling pathway (R-HSA-909733).
-Twenty-six DEGs mapped to that reactome pathway: IFI6, IFI27, IFI35, IFIT1, IFIT2, IFIT3, IFIT5, IFITM1, IFITM3, IRF1, MX1, MX2, OAS1, OAS2, OAS3, HLA-A, HLA-B, HLA-C, STAT2, ISG15, PSMB8, SOCS3, USP18,

-SAMHD1, XAF1, and RSAD2.
-Additional information regarding these genes is provided in Table 3.
-The findings showed that 472 DEGs were downregulated in DM; these genes were most abundant in the eukaryotic translation elongation pathway (R-HSA-156842).
+Twenty-six DEGs mapped to that reactome pathway: IFI6, IFI27, IFI35, IFIT1, IFIT2, IFIT3, IFIT5, IFITM1, IFITM3, IRF1, MX1, MX2, OAS1, OAS2, OAS3, HLA-A, HLA-B, HLA-C, STAT2, ISG15, PSMB8, SOCS3, USP18, SAMHD1, XAF1, and RSAD2.
+Additional information regarding these genes is provided in DM; these genes were most abundant in the eukaryotic translation elongation pathway (R-HSA-156842).
 In addition, 110 DEGs mapped to that reactome pathway.